Converg3nce/matic-docs/docs/develop/tools/matic-widget.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Matic widget is an instance of matic wallet that anyone can integrate to their website.
-The widget has been designed to support matic wallet as well as matic token bridge functionalities as part of any website.
-This simply means that integrating the widget gives a better user expereince and users do not have to navigate to another page to use the matic functionalities.
+Matic widget is an instance of Matic wallet that anyone can integrate to their website.
+The widget has been designed to support Matic wallet as well as Matic token bridge functionalities as part of any website.
+This simply means that integrating the widget gives a better user expereince and users do not have to navigate to another page to use the Matic functionalities.

 ## Widget Developer dashboard